monkeypostulate/tribute_game/README.md

 <h3> Why does the wealth of actor 4 decreases in period 83?</h3>
 <ol>
 <li> The richest actor 4 targets one of the poorest actors, actor 1. </li>
-<li> For actor 1 it is more expensive to go to war, it has nothing to lose, than paying the tribute. </li>
+<li> For actor 1 it is more expensive to go to war, it has nothing to lose than paying the tribute. </li>
-<li> However, the rich actor 10 is commited to defend actor 1. </li>
+<li> However, the rich actor 10 is committed to defend actor 1. </li>
 <li> The war between actors 2-6 against actors 1 and 10 is an expensive war. </li>
 <li> After the war, actor 9 becomes the richest actor. </li>
 </ol>